 You will find interesting information here in no particular order.

-We were discussing in watchuseek.com about who invented the first GMT function Rolx or Glycine.
+We were discussing in watchuseek.com about who invented the first GMT function Rolex or Glycine.
 I stand for Glycine as the inventor of the first 24h rotating bezel, not Rolex as it's claimed by its fans.
-Below patent dates will proove it.
-The problem with Rolex is that the company is not sharing any information and have a discreet approach to their products, years, serial numbers etc...
-Everything in the market is a result of their fans and collectors.
+Below patent dates will prove it.
+The problem with Rolex is that the company is not sharing any information and has a discreet approach to their products, years, serial numbers etc...
+All information in the market is a result of their fans and collectors effort.
 So it becomes less reliable especially given that information evolves and discoveries surface.
-Rolex fans claim that the GMT bezel is invented by Rolex, here is the proof that it's not.
-There were already many efforts to find the optimum way to read a second time zone.
-Glycine also didn't come up with it suddenly and solely by themselves, everyone builds up knowledge on each other's and the final stage as we know now is Glycine's ice on the cake.
+Rolex fans claim that the GMT bezel is invented by Rolex, here is the proof that it is NOT.
+Starting from '40s there were already efforts in finding the optimum way to read a second time zone.
+Glycine also didn't come up with it suddenly and solely by themselves.
+Everyone builds up knowledge on each other's and the final stage as we know now is Glycine's ice on the cake.
 Most companies focused on rotating discs with standard mean time on it.
 It was Glycine who found the form we use now.
 Rolex patent is a rotating disc with city names patent, similar to those days Tissot Navigator.

 An 'auxiliary' hand rotating independently that is set with its own crown, was how its inventor Robert Israel called it- that is the first sight of a GMT hand.
 It was developed to show a second time zone on a 12 hour watch.
 There are no bezel or dial drawings in the patent nor enough information whether the second hour hand is moving on 24 hour bases.
 But it is the first time a second hour hand is implemented to move on the dial and can be set independently from the main hour hand, thanks to its own crown.
 Patent application dates to Oct 1952.
 See below original patent.

 This is a weird company, just like Kelek.
 It surfaced, invented some fancy things like 24h dial, alarm watch, chronographs and disappeared in a decade.
-They are the ones who invented this 12+12 hour dial, but not sure if they implemented and manufactured it though, will need to see an example yet.
+They are the ones who invented the 12+12 hour dial in Oct 1945, not sure if they implemented and manufactured it though, will need to see an example yet.

 I love dead beat seconds complication.
 Especially because it's so humble.
 A wolf under the sheep skin.
 Dead beat seconds aka jumping seconds were initially developed as real seconds.
 Rolex executed it for a very short period as ' Tru beat ' and Omega called it 'Synchrobeat'.
 Chezard 116 differs from 115 only at crown function.
 In Cal 116 if you push crown in, it stops the seconds ( hacking ).